 Dead Blue by Ruth H.

-Since he’d been four, or maybe three, his mother’s love was given to this object rather than him.
-Jayson was now steeped in that knowledge like in old brown tea.
+Since he’d been four, or maybe three, his mother’s love was given to this object rather than to him.
+[Though I find the sentiment compelling, I’m afraid this might be too abstract an opening line to really pull the reader into the narrative.
+Between the general pronoun “he” and the use of “this object,” we’re not giving much to latch onto here, and I don’t know that it creates a sufficiently tantalizing mystery to pull us into the text.
+Why not name both the character and the object and see if it has more “zing”?
+E.g., some variation on, “Jayson knew at four-years-old, or maybe three, that his mother loved this staircase more than she loved him.”
+Note, too, that I’ve eliminated the passive “was given to” construction to add a little potency as well.]
+Jayson now steeped in that knowledge like in old brown tea.
 He loved the staircase but he hated it too.
+[Good]

 He had entered the house with the terrified exultation of a Christian soldier charging onto his first battlefield, firebrand raised.
-Now, when he had to leave, the staircase’s newel post wouldn’t let him, clinging like an old love despite his infidelity.
+[Great] Now, when he had to leave, the staircase’s newel post wouldn’t let him, clinging like an old love despite his infidelity.
+[This feels a little metaphor heavy and mixes concepts—the soldier and then the lover.
+Might you just continue the metaphor you’re establishing in the first line instead?
+Or just express this more plainly, ending the sentence with “the staircase’s newel post wouldn’t let him go.”]

 For the last time his fingers traced the twisted roots from their sprouting in the mosaic foyer floor upward to circle the trunk, the way he’d done it when he was five.
+[Did he only do this at age five or all through his childhood?
+Might be better to be less specific here, as you’re dropping a lot of different ages into this opening.]
 As ever, the wood was smooth against his palms and seemed warmer than was natural for something dead.
+[Powerful]

 Long-ago voices telling him the post and the stained glass window above it were alive echoed through the empty house.
 “See,” they said, “Can you see the trees growing?”
 Now, as an adult, he held the post like a lover’s waist.
-But the circled hands brought him the same child-like sense of peace.
+But his circled hands brought him the same child-like sense of peace.
+[Strong]

 Though the foyer air around him was still cool, the familiar temperature, he knew the fire’s heat was growing below his feet.
 Only a few seconds he promised.
 He’d only hold on for five or maybe ten seconds.
 It was a vow he needed to keep or he and the house would die together.
+[This is great, and in my view should come earlier.
+It feels to me that you need the idea of the fire brought in early, to buy the reader’s investment in Jayson’s internalizations.]